angeluriot/Papermap/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Ask a question
-about: "Ask a question about Papermap."
+about: "Ask a question about Papermap"
 title: "[❓ Question]: <your question>"
 labels: ["question"]
 ---